hapax/hapax.github.io/assets/chandra.md

 ---

 ### Three-dimensional box <a id="sec-2-2" name="sec-2-2"></a>

+We live in a three-dimensional world.
+When you add more than one electron to an atom, they not only interact, but can have different orientations, you must reckon with this basic fact about space.
+This is where the whole formalism of s, p, d, f, and so on, comes from, and thus all the wonders of chemistry and biology.

+We also want to consider a three-dimensional quantum system for our eventual application to stellar remnants, but as before, while avoiding the complications of the atom.

+We will also call the circle a "one-dimensional box" since, as $L$ gets large, it's hard to tell the difference between a circle and a very long line.

 A *white dwarf* is a dense remnant of protons and neutrons left after a star burns up its fuel.
 There are two forces on the star: gravity (mostly due to the protons)